• In the late 80´s, European policy evolved into the priority on preventing waste generation and use of resources contained therein.

 In this context, a strategy destined to turn the EU into a “circular economy”, based in a recycling society with the aim to reduce waste production and use waste as a resource, is identified.

-Within this environment, the new Circular Economy Foundation (FEC) is born, that, maintaining the same principles and using the consolidated knowledge in the course of the 20 years of history since 1993, is geared towards this new philosophy that will frame the activities of European citizens in the coming decades.
+Within this environment, the new Circular Economy Foundation (FEC) was born, that, maintaining the same principles and using the consolidated knowledge in the course of the 20 years of history since 1993, is geared towards this new philosophy that will frame the activities of European citizens in the coming decades.